ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 #Creating a Deploy to {{site.data.keyword.Bluemix_notm}} button {: #deploy-button}

 The Deploy to {{site.data.keyword.Bluemix}} button is an efficient way to share your public Git-sourced app so that other people can experiment with the code and deploy it to IBM {{site.data.keyword.Bluemix_notm}} by using a toolchain.
 The button requires minimal configuration and you can insert it anywhere that supports markup.
-Anyone who clicks the button creates a cloned copy of the code in a new Git repository so that your original app remains unaffected.
+Anyone who clicks the button creates a cloned copy of the code in a new Git repository (repo) so that your original app remains unaffected.
 {: shortdesc}

 When someone clicks your button, these actions occur: